marcinofulus/iCSEbook1/iCSE4school_en/source/why_Sage.rst

 #.
 POWER - The capabilities of the system should allow to deploy it
    uncompromisingly for all scientific subjects.

-   Such a requirement eliminates languages ​​that are not enough widespread, and do not have large enought set of implemetned tools and libraries.
+   Such a requirement eliminates languages that are not enough widespread, and do not have large enought set of implemetned tools and libraries.
 Python is an interesting example, because it is known for its ease of creating interfaces various libraries written